Vaishnavi-1525/Vaishnavi-1525/README.md

 - 💻  **IT Engineering Student** passionate about building real-world solutions through technology.
 - 👨‍💻  Motivated programmer with a strong foundation in multiple languages and web technologies.
 - 🧩  Passionate about problem-solving and continuous learning.
-- 🎯  ocused on building efficient, reliable software and contributing effectively in professional teams.
+- 🎯  Focused on building efficient, reliable software and contributing effectively in professional teams.

 ## 🚀 Skills